 The use of Pantone (spot) colors is very common in the printing of corporate materials such as business cards, memos, blocks, bags, and the like because in such materials it is necessary to emphasize the corporate identity.

 Pantone colors can be combined with CMYK colors, but it is clear that spot colors cannot replace process colors when printing magazines or more demanding graphics that include a larger number of colors and tones.

 RGB color system

-The RGB color system is used for screen display, whether it is a monitor, TV, tablet or other device.
-The combination of three colors: Red (red), Green (green) and Blue (blue) achieves a wide range of colors, far greater than that which can be defined by the CMYK color system.
+The RGB color system is used for screen display, whether it is a monitor, TV, tablet, or another device.
+The combination of three colors: Red (red), Green (green), and Blue (blue) achieve a wide range of colors, far greater than that which can be defined by the CMYK color system.

 The principle on which the RGB color system is based involves mixing light rays of three colors on a black background.
 The values are expressed in the light intensity range from 0 to 255.
 In this way, the lowest RGB value of 0/0/0 indicates black, while the most intense value is 255/255/255 marks for white.